 In 1970, the second window on the south side was presented on May 10th by the United Church Women’s groups (cf 125th Anniversary book).
 It is dedicated to ‘the glory of God, and in loving memory of all the women who served this Church’.
 The window depicts Jesus’ love of children.
 Its inscription reads: “Whoever shall not receive the Kingdom of God as a little child, he shall not enter therein” (Luke 18:17).

 2003, This most recent stain glass window was dedicated in the spring of 2003, and flows from the choir window below with the colours of blue and the theme of music with the lute, lyre and harp.
-The artist, Sue Obata, also maintains the harmony of angels found in the other stain glass.
+The artist, Sue Obata, also maintains the harmony of angels found in the other stained glass.
 The window was dedicated by his wife Claire Clark, in the memory of Bill, who worked tirelessly on many boards and committees of the church.

 1964, A handsome double-panelled window was unveiled and dedicated.
 The date was Sunday, December 21 and is in memory of the late Mr. & Mrs. William G. Smart.
 The window was a gift to the church from the members of the family.
 It was unveiled by Edward M. Smart, and dedicated by Rev. Murray B. Masecar.
 The window theme is that of Christ receiving and blessing the children.
 The inscription reads: ‘Suffer the little children to come unto me’ (Mathew 19:14) (EB Jan 7, 1965).
 This window is located on the north side of the sanctuary, at the exit to the banquet hall.